 👁️ CPM Calculator

 Calculate Cost Per Mille (CPM), total impressions from your budget, or total cost for a target reach.
-Plan display, video, and social media ad campaigns.
+Multi-currency support with regional benchmarks for India, UK, Middle East and more.
+Includes Publisher eCPM mode.

 CPM Mode